infinum/ngx-nuts-and-bolts/libs/ngx-nuts-and-bolts/src/lib/directives/in-view/README.md

 # inView directive

-Often times, one may be interested to know whether or not piece of DOM is visible on user's screen.
-There is [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) just for that purpose and this directive is very simple option-less wrapper around it.
+Often times, one may be interested to know whether or not piece a of DOM is visible on the user's screen.
+We utilize [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) just for that purpose and this directive is a very simple option-less wrapper around it.

 ## 1. Features

-`infInView` directive allows you to determine if a piece of DOM is fully visible on user's screen.
+`infInView` directive allows you to determine if a piece of DOM is visible on user's screen.

 ## 2. Usage